 1. Either party makes a written demand invoking the appraisal clause.

 2. Each selects a competent and disinterested appraiser.
-Meaning, you hire your own appraiser, and the insurance company hires their own appraiser.
+Meaning, you hire your own appraiser, and the insurance company hires their own disinterested third party appraiser.

 3. The two appraisers then appraise your diminished value and attempt to reach an agreement on what the settlement amount should be.
 If they agree on a number; the appraisal clause is over and the insurance company will send you a check for the agreed upon amount.

 4. If the appraisers fail to agree, an umpire is then selected.
+The umpire and the appraisers must be licensed by the state of North Carolina as a motor vehicle damage appraiser.
 The umpire will review the claim and prepare a report to decide on the final diminished value amount.
 The umpire’s decision can’t be any higher or any lower than what the two appraisers stated in their appraisals.
 It will fall somewhere in between.

 5. The appraisal clause is nonbinding, meaning either you or the insurance company can reject the final outcome within 15 days.